'A form of charity for me' - SPH Red Apple Day attracts 160 blood donors

-The event is now in its 19th year and was held at the SPH News Centre Auditorium, which attracted SPH staff, students of Beatty Secondary School, their parents and teachers, as well as members of the public.
+The event, now in its 19th year, was held at the SPH News Centre Auditorium, and attracted SPH staff, students of Beatty Secondary School, their parents and teachers, as well as members of the public.

 Some 119 units of blood were collected from 160 donors, which amounted to more than 53 litres.